 Intestinal Perforation

 When a hole forms completely through the stomach, large intestine, or small intestine, it is known as gastrointestinal perforation (GP).
 Intestinal perforation, or perforation of the intestines, is another name for this condition.
 It could be caused by a variety of conditions, including appendicitis and diverticulitis.
 Trauma, such as a knife wound or a gunshot wound, can also cause it.
+A gallbladder perforation is also possible.
+This can cause symptoms that are similar to that of GP.
+Gastrointestinal perforation is a medical emergency that necessitates prompt medical attention.
+It’s a life-threatening situation.
+With early identification and treatment, the chances of recovery improve, says the best gastro surgeon in Kolkata.

 Causes of Intestinal Perforation